Does Reverse Osmosis Remove Microplastics?

 How reverse osmosis works

-Reverse osmosis (RO) forces water under pressure through a semi-permeable membrane with pore sizes typically in the range of 0.0001 microns (0.1 nanometres).
-To put this in context, the smallest microplastic particles that researchers routinely detect are around 1 micron — roughly 10,000 times larger than an RO membrane pore.
-Even nanoplastic particles, which are far smaller than microplastics, are typically 100–1,000 nanometres in size, still orders of magnitude larger than what passes through an RO membrane.
+Reverse osmosis (RO) forces water under pressure through a semi-permeable membrane with pore sizes less than 1 nanometre (Acarer, 2023).
+To put this in context, the smallest microplastic particles that researchers routinely detect are around 1 micron — far larger than an RO membrane pore.
+Even nanoplastic particles, which are far smaller than microplastics, are typically 100–1,000 nanometres in size, still orders of magnitude larger than an RO membrane pore.

 What the research shows